Generic selectors

 On the other hand, betrayal can be such that the relationship is irreconcilable.
 Anyone who refuses to repent betrays the sacrifice of Jesus Christ given for his or her sins.
 This is something that God will not tolerate and is absolutely clear in Hebrews 10:

-HEBREWS 10:26-27, 29-31 For if we willfully go on sinning after receiving the knowledge of the truth, there is no longer any sacrifice for sins, 27 But a terrifying expectation of inevitable judgment and of fierce fire, which will devour the adversaries [of God]….
-29 How much worse punishment do you think he will deserve who has trampled underfoot the Son of God, and has regarded the blood of the covenant, with which he was sanctified, as an unholy thing, and has scorned the Spirit of grace?
-30 For we know Him Who has said, “ ‘Vengeance belongs to Me.
-I will recompense!’ says the Lord.”
-And again, “The Lord will judge His people.”
+HEBREWS 10: 26-27, 29-31 For if we sin willfully after we have received the knowledge of the truth, there no longer remains a sacrifice for sins, 27 but a certain fearful expectation of judgment, and fiery indignation which will devour the adversaries [of God].
+28 Anyone who has rejected Moses’ law dies without mercy on the testimony of two or three witnesses. … 29 Of how much worse punishment, do you suppose, will he be thought worthy who has trampled the Son of God underfoot, counted the blood of the covenant by which he was sanctified a common [unholy] thing, and insulted the Spirit of grace?
+30 For we know Him who said, “Vengeance is Mine, I will repay,” says the Lord.
+And again, “The LORD will judge His people.”
 31 It is a fearful thing to fall into the hands of the living God.

 Another common betrayal is when an adult offends a child.
 Because children are completely dependent upon the parents, they trust without reservation.
 A child develops an implicit bond of trust with the parent.
 Betrayal of a child usually occurs within a family in the form of physical, emotional, and/or sexual abuse.
 However, these same offenses can involve children outside familial bloodlines.
-Because children are the most vulnerable members of society, betraying a child is possibly the worst of all offenses both to society and God, which is why Jesus Christ pronounced a “woe!” upon those who offend them (Matthew 18:6).
+Because children are the most vulnerable members of society, betraying a child is possibly the worst of all offenses both to society and God, which is why Jesus Christ pronounced a “woe!” upon those who offend them (Matt.
+18:6).

 Betrayal also occurs among friends.
 Many have destroyed friendships by promoting “new truth,” being gossips, or spreading slander and false accusations.